-15.1 Rampling's Plant Hire is currently operating unlawfully from the site to the south using an access on Rectory Road.
+- 15.1 At the time of the last Planning Committee meeting Rampling's Plant Hire was operating unlawfully from the site to the south using an access on Rectory Road.
 An application was made to regularise the use on site which was refused.
 An enforcement notice was served but the applicant did not comply nor did they appeal.
 A resubmission was then submitted which was dismissed at appeal.
-The enforcement notice on the site is therefore still extant and the prosecution process has been commenced as the applicant has not complied with the enforcement notice to date.
-The Council is currently awaiting a court date.
+The enforcement notice on the site is therefore still extant and the prosecution process had been commenced as the applicant has not complied with the enforcement notice at that point.
+It is noted that the trial for failure to comply with the enforcement notice is scheduled for the 3rd August 2015. - 15.2 The key material change in circumstance since the deferral is that Rampling's Plant Hire has now vacated the site to the south which uses the access on Rectory Road and is operating from the site that is the subject of this application.